benlund/ascii_charts/README.md

 ## Unfeatures

- * No more than one data series per chart
  * Data must be pre-sorted
  * x axis will not be continuous if your data isn't
  * Only x,y point graphs and bar histograms supported
  * Minimal configuration options

+## Update in 0.9.2

+ * Now supports a different way of passing the inputs
+ * Supports more than one data series per chart
+   In the case of bar chart, the values will be stacked according to data sequence.
+ * Supports the selection of marker characters
+   User can specify one marker, in which case all line sequences will use that marker.
+Or user can specify marker at least the same number as the number of data series.
+ * Now allows nil in the y-values, in which case the corresponding point will be left blank

 ## Install